JohnCasioMapua/cs34-mychildhelpline-docs/docs/87-user-management.md

-# User Management
+# Manage User Accounts

-## Purpose
+## Overview

-The User Management feature enables administrators to oversee user accounts within the MyChild Helpline system.
-Administrators can view user information, manage account access, and ensure that only authorized individuals can use the application.
+The **User Management** feature allows administrators to view and manage user accounts within the **MyChild Helpline** system.
+This helps ensure that only authorized individuals can access the application and that user information remains up to date.

-## Prerequisites
+## Before You Begin

+Make sure that:

-* The administrator has a valid administrator account.
+* You have a valid administrator account.
-* The administrator is logged in to the system.
+* You are signed in to the administrative dashboard.
-* The administrator has the necessary permissions to manage user accounts.
+* You have permission to manage user accounts.

-## Procedure

-### Step 1: Access the User Management Module
+## Opening User Management

-Log in to the administrative dashboard and navigate to the **User Management** section.
+1. Sign in to the administrative dashboard.
+2. Navigate to **User Management**.

+The system displays a list of registered user accounts.

-### Step 2: View User Accounts
+## Viewing User Accounts

-Review the list of registered users displayed in the system.
-User information may include names, account details, registration dates, and account status.
+Review the list of registered users displayed on the page.

+The system may show information such as:

+* User names
+* Account details
+* Registration dates
+* Account status

-### Step 3: Search for a User
+## Searching for a User

-Use the search or filtering tools to locate a specific user account.
+1. Use the search or filter tools.
+2. Enter the user's information or search criteria.

+The system displays matching user accounts.

-### Step 4: View User Details
+## Viewing User Details

-Select a user account to view detailed information and account activity.
+1. Select a user account from the list.

+The system opens the user's profile and displays detailed account information and activity.

-### Step 5: Manage User Accounts
+## Managing User Accounts

+1. Open the user account you want to manage.
-Perform the necessary administrative action, such as:
+2. Perform the required action.

+Available actions may include:

 * Updating user information
 * Activating user accounts